srushti5699/Image-Data-Augmentation/README.md

 Just an introductory code for begineers who have started with keras!

-Project completed on Coursera on Rhyme platform.
+Project completed on Coursera using Rhyme platform.